-CAUTION: Do not mount the sensor in line with or near water intake or discharge openings, or behind strakes, fittings, or hull irregularities that will disturb the water flow.
+CAUTION: Do not mount the sensor in line with or near water intake or discharge openings or behind strakes, fittings, or hull irregularities that may disturb the water flow.

 - The water flowing under the hull must be smooth with a minimum of bubbles and turbulence, especially at high speeds. - The sensor must be continuously immersed in water at all speeds. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Choose a location with a minimum deadrise angle, so the transducer beam will be aimed at the bottom. - Choose an accessible spot inside the vessel with adequate space for the height of the housing, tightening the nuts, and installing the insert.
-Allow a minimum of 280mm (11"). - DST810-The sensor must be within range of 5 m (16') to connect to the Airmar CASTTM App on mobile devices.
+The lower the noise level, the higher the echosounder gain setting that can be used. - Choose an accessible spot inside the vessel with adequate space for the height of the housing, tightening the nuts, and removing the insert.
+Allow a minimum of 280mm (11").

-Boat Types (Figure 2)
+Boat Types (Figure 3)

-- Displacement hull powerboats-Locate amidships near the centerline.
-The side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount well aft, on or near the centerline, and well inboard of the first set of lifting strakes to ensure that the sensor will be in contact with the water at high speeds.
+- Displacement hull powerboats-Locate the sensor amidships near the centerline.
+The side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount the sensor well aft, on or near the centerline, and well inboard of the first set of lifting strakes to ensure that the transducer will be in contact with the water at high speeds.
 The side of the hull where the propeller blades are moving downward is preferred.